artificertxj1/some-extensions-on-maskrcnn-benchmark/README.md

-# An exntension of maskrcnn benchmark on object detection
+# An extension of maskrcnn benchmark on object detection

 This repository contains some extension works on the original maskrcnn benchmark repo.
 Below is a list of modules added.